donaldboulton/publiuslogic/src/pages/blog/netlify-cms.md

 🔗 [CMS Site](https://www.netlifycms.org/)

+### Netlify Cms App

+Netlify CMS adding to Gatsby with netlify-cms-app, is the best way to do it in 2020 as Netlify Cms App Netlify CMS app always creates its own DOM element for mounting the application.

+Best advice if you want to use Netlify CMS with Gatsby is to follow the Code in [Gatsby Starter Netlify Cms](https://github.com/netlify-templates/gatsby-starter-netlify-cms).

+Or check out how I did it in this website in my [PubliusLogic Github Repo](https://github.com/donaldboulton/publiuslogic).

+The is lots of documentation on Netlify CMS so I do not have to rewrite that here.

+## No Plugins My Old Build

 Netlify CMS is Always the latest GitHub repo pull, with my custom WebPack hashed build.
-My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway back-end.
+My custom dark build of the Netlify Identity Widget is used on the React frontend and in my git-gateway back-end.

-> The below is old content see my new post on 🔗 [Gatsby Netlify No Plugins](https://publiuslogic.com/blog/gatsby-netlify-no-plugins/) for CMS and Identity Widget custom builds and no Gatsby Plugins.
+> The below is old content see my new post on 🔗 [React Netlify No Plugins](https://publiuslogic.com/blog/react-netlify-no-plugins/) for CMS and Identity Widget custom builds and no React Plugins.

 ## File exclusive build